Is sexting a criminal offence

 You may feel pressure to sext from someone else to do it as a dare and feel that it is a laugh in the heat of the moment and where would be the harm in it?
 You couldn't imagine that you would be seeking sexting legal advice a week or so after these daredevil sexting moments and it may be that you have been arrested for an internet sex offence charge against you that started out as a sexting session.

-Many people may not consider the harms of sexting in the heat of the moment but sexting can lead to some more serious consequences and can create potential harmful online porn related issues, involving mass sharing online, trolling from sexual predators, impersonation where online users use your images and videos and set up a social media account inviting lewd comments and offering sexual services, revenge porn criminal charges and potential phone hackers gaining access to your phone pictures and copying and sharing them.
+The risks of sexting are not really considered in heat of the moment by many people but sexting can lead to some more serious consequences and can create potential harmful online porn related issues.
+These could involve mass sharing online, trolling from sexual predators, impersonation where online users use your images and videos and set up a social media account inviting lewd comments and offering sexual services, revenge porn criminal charges and potential phone hackers gaining access to your phone pictures and copying and sharing them.

-Some people believe that sexting via Snapchat is not a criminal offence.
-They are wrong.
+Sexting via Snapchat because posts disappear after seconds may feel like a safe option but there are things to consider and be aware of.
 People who send photos using Snapchat, believing that they will disappear in seconds, cannot always be certain about the short life expectancy of the text.
 This provides a false sense of security as they might be surprised to see the snap images that they took are appearing online.
 There are many cases we have dealt with where clients are sought sexting legal advice, where the images have been saved, using third party applications that use photo capturing technology and then shared on revenge porn sites used for sextortion blackmail and in several cases that we have seen, in online impersonation harassment cases.
 Some of our clients that have required sex worker harassment legal support have stated that their issue began as a sexting session, as part of their work.
 There are so many implications with sexting, even where you think you are being protected using a social media account.

-Our sexting legal advice solicitors also understand how you are feeling.
-There's also the emotional distress and anxiety that comes from having your intimate images and videos being shared online.
-The mental health issues that many of our clients seeking sexting legal advice have expressed, due to what started as innocent sexting, has been far reaching, with long term effects.
+The impact of sexting on victims are intense.
+There's the emotional distress and anxiety that comes from having your intimate images and videos being shared online.
+Also, the mental health issues that many of our clients seeking sexting legal advice have expressed, due to what started as innocent sexting, has been far reaching, with long term effects.

-Cohen Davis deal with all sorts of internet law related cases and we give sexting legal advice regularly and it is most likely that we have dealt with a case like yours.
+We advise on a variety of internet law related cases and we give sexting legal advice regularly and it is most likely that we have dealt with a case like yours.
 We will assist with removing images and videos and consider all legal options with you.
-Book a comprehensive consultation with our porn lawyers, as soon as possible to learn and understand about your situation.
+Book a comprehensive consultation with a porn lawyer, as soon as possible to learn and understand about your situation.
 0800-612-7211.